import numpy as np

 After performing the transformations, we have a total of 8617 data points.
 The data points are finally split into separate training and testing sets.
 For the initial training, we will use the conventional 80-20 split and shuffle the datapoints to reduce the risk of overfitting.

-= 0.2 # Size of test set
+TEST_SIZE = 0.2 # Size of test set

-TEST_SIZE = True # Shuffle the datapoints
+SHUFFLE = True # Shuffle the datapoints

-SHUFFLE = 42 # For reproducibility RANDOM_STATE
+RANDOM_STATE = 42 # For reproducibility

 Setting up the data